Home

 Here are a few of the differences between normal track & field rules and decathlon practices:

-1. The Decathlon must always be held on two consecutive days and contested in the following order:
+1. The Decathlon for men must always be held on two consecutive days and contested in the following order:

 First Day Second Day